ps5-payload-dev/websrv/README.md

 - https://github.com/cy33hc/ps5-ezremote-client

 ## Building
-Assuming you have the [ps5-payload-packbrew][packbrew] SDK installed on a Debian-flavored operating system, the payload can be compiled using the following commands:
+Assuming you have the [packbrew][packbrew] SDK installed on a Debian-flavored operating system, the payload can be compiled using the following commands:
 ```console
 john@localhost:ps5-payload-dev/websrv$ export PS5_PAYLOAD_SDK=/opt/ps5-payload-sdk